kamrun111/ai-personalized-learning-review/README.md

 ## 🧭 Abstract

-This paper reviews how artificial intelligence is reshaping education through personalized, adaptive learning.
-It examines how AI-driven platforms adjust content, pacing, and assessment to individual students, drawing on real-world examples such as intelligent tutoring systems, MOOCs, and AI-enhanced language and assessment tools.
-Alongside the benefits — improved engagement, retention, and access — the paper surveys the unresolved challenges that limit responsible large-scale adoption: data privacy, algorithmic bias, the digital divide, the irreplaceable role of human educators, and AI's current limits in judging creativity and critical thinking.
-It concludes that realizing AI's potential in education depends less on technical capability alone and more on how equitably, transparently, and collaboratively it is deployed.
+This paper looks at how AI is changing the way students learn.
+Not in a futuristic sense, but in ways already happening in classrooms today.
+It walks through how AI-driven platforms adjust content, pace, and assessments to fit individual students, using real examples like intelligent tutoring systems, MOOCs, and AI-powered language and grading tools.
+But it doesn't stop at the upside.
+It also digs into the problems nobody's fully solved yet: who owns student data, whether the algorithms are actually fair, who gets left out because of the digital divide, what gets lost when a teacher is replaced by a system, and why AI still can't really judge creativity or original thinking.
+The paper's main takeaway is that AI's success in education isn't really about how smart the technology gets.
+It's about whether it's rolled out fairly, transparently, and with people still in the loop.

 ---